Azure-Samples/azure-intelligent-edge-patterns/Research/kubeflow-on-azure-stack-lab/00-Intro/Readme.md

 - [Tensorboard](https://www.tensorflow.org/tensorboard/)
 - [PyTorch](https://pytorch.org/)

-If you see any of the above for the first time, we strongly encourage you to go to their website and read the introduction.

-**mini-QUIZ** before you continue:

- - Why is Microsoft Azure Stack so far ahead of its competitors?
- - Why is Kubeflow on Azure Stack is the best platform for ML in your company?

-# Module 01.1 Your base of operations

 Pick the machine from which you will do this lab.
 It would be convenient location for keeping the scripts, aliases, keys, setup certificates, keep track of your configuration files.
 For example, you could use: